Your author email list is your number one marketing tool!

 When you sign up for hosting (on GoDaddy and many other hosting services) you'll be funneled through a user-friendly flow that helps you choose a domain name, choose a theme, and get started with your content development.
 Once the theme is installed, you'll get instructions on how to log in and you plug in text and images.

 An electronic assistant will show you what to do every step of the way.
 Be patient and have fun.
 You're not going to break the internet!
 It's a great way to start designing your own WordPress website.
-Click to open a new window to watch a short video demo or click the image.
+Click to open a new window to watch a short video demo or click the play button below.

 A PREMIUM THEME OR PLUGIN

 Some theme companies charge a onetime fee with an annual membership for support and others are by subscription.
-Thrive Themes is $19.00/mo paid annually at this time, which is $228/annually.
+Thrive Themes is around $25/mo paid annually at this time, which is $299/annually.
 They're growing quickly and prices will go up so the earlier you can lock in your annual fee the better.

 My recommendation for a premium theme